 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

-You will benefit from the extensive complementary and transferable skills training freely available to all researchers within the University.
-The University has a well-developed skills training portfolio which is in accordance with the UK Research Councils Joint Statement on graduate skills.
-The divisional training covers all aspects of; research-related or technical skills such as ethics, data analysis and statistics and bioinformatics; communications skills including scientific writing and oral and poster presentations, careers and personal development such as personal effectiveness and career planning; and finally academic practice including grant writing, teaching and intellectual property.
+The University has a well-developed skills training portfolio in line with the UK Research Councils Joint Statement on graduate skills.
+The Medical Sciences Division training opportunities cover all aspects of research-related or technical skills, such as ethics, data analysis and statistics and bioinformatics; communications skills including scientific writing and oral and poster presentations, careers and personal development such as personal effectiveness and career planning; and finally academic practice including grant writing, teaching and intellectual property.

-In addition, the Careers Service provides a full list of online courses, which are complementary to the Divisional provision, and will advise on career progression and job applications.
-Other facilities and support are available through the Oxford University IT Services, Language Centre who offers bespoke courses for postdoctoral fellows where English is a foreign or additional language and the Oxford Learning Institute for professional development.
+In addition, the Careers Service provides a full list of online courses, that are complementary to the Divisional provision, and provide advice on career progression and job applications.
+Other facilities and support are available through Oxford University IT Services, the Language Centre, and the Oxford Learning Institute for professional development.

 Full funding opportunities are available for all Medical Sciences Graduate School programmes, whatever your nationality.
 The Medical Sciences Graduate School website provides further details of these, as well as information about external funding opportunities.